sapkotashardul/sapkotashardul.github.io/_pages/about.md

 I am a Machine Learning Engineer at [Shopee](https://shopee.sg/){:target="_blank"}, where I work with the team responsible for training neural networks for its recommender system.
 Before joining Shopee, I was fortunate to have been able to study and conduct research on Human-Computer Interaction at the [NUS-HCI Lab](https://www.nus-hci.org/v2/){:target="_blank"}, the [Augmented Human Lab](http://www.ahlab.org/){:target="_blank"} (Auckland Bioengineering Institute), and the [Fluid Interfaces Group](https://www.media.mit.edu/groups/fluid-interfaces/){:target="_blank"} (MIT Media Lab).
 I received my undergraduate degree from [Yale-NUS College](https://www.yale-nus.edu.sg/){:target="_blank"}, where my thesis focused on using physiological signals to detect changes in people's attentional states in real-time.

 I am passionate about building sensing technologies and interfaces that detect and respond to subtle changes in cognitive state and social context.
-I am excited by the novel applications that these technologies often enable in health, learning, and productivity.
+These technologies often enable novel applications in health, learning, and productivity.

 <!-- I am passionate about building interfaces and sensing technologies to enhance people's sensory and cognitive abilities.
 The result is often a wearable device that has been programmed for real-life interventions.
  -->